discocube/weaver/README.md

   </div>
   <div style="flex: 2; padding-left: 20px;">
     <p>
-      <em>Named after Sir William Rowan Hamilton, the Hamiltonian cycle problem is a classic problem in graph theory.
-It requires finding a closed loop in a graph that visits every node exactly once, ending at the starting point.
-The problem was first formulated in the rules of his Icosian game, where players insert numbered pegs into holes on a wooden board to represent steps in a path.
+      <em>Named after Sir William Rowan Hamilton, the Hamiltonian cycle problem is a classic problem in graph theory which is solved by finding a closed loop in a graph that visits every node exactly once, ending at the starting point.
+Hamilton formulated the problem in the rules of his Icosian game, where players insert numbered pegs into holes on a wooden board to represent steps in a path.
 The objective is to insert the pegs in order along a path to form a closed loop, much like the Hamiltonian cycle problem where the pegs represent nodes in a graph and the path of inserted pegs represents the cycle.</em>
     </p>
   </div>
 </div>